HumanCellAtlas/metadata-schema/docs/Zenhub_runbook.md

 ### In Progress

 DEFINITION: In Progress Issues are issues that a Committer has selected to work on.
-The Issue is currently being addressed in a new branch made by the Committer off of the develop branch.
+The Issue is currently being addressed in a new branch made by the Committer off of the develop branch. **Before making a PR, Committer should run tests over their branch that test whether the schema updates adhere to the metadata standards.
+We don't have these tests right now.**

 In Progress Issues should:
 -   already have been assigned appropriate label(s)